jakobsnl/xaisurvey/README.md

 # xaisurvey
-Streamlit-based survey to rank XAI methods qualitatively.
+Streamlit-based survey to rank XAI methods qualitatively for the Hertie Institute for AI in Brain Health.

+# License
+MIT License.